tsrsmict/shriteq/readme.md

 If you're just loading a static HTML file at a URL, you can directly use a TemplateView and load the HTML file (Django templates are a refinement on top of HTML).
 Otherwise, a view typically plugs in a `context` dictionary into a template.

 ### Templates
-Templates are a very powerful feature of Django, as they enable complex inheritance and sophisticated integration with views and models.

 For this project, our templates are fairly simple.

 * We define a top-level `base.html` file in the root `templates` directory of the project.
 This is what other templates inherit from. `block`s in a template indicate placeholders which are 'filled in' by children of that template